mielleman/nightscout-shell/README.md

 # nightscout-shell
-Shell Prompt blood glucose values from Nightscout
+Shell prompt with blood glucose values from Nightscout